 For instance, when the first Tesla rolled out, users had two charging options: charge the electric vehicle at home, or don’t charge and risk the battery running out.
 This changed rapidly as Tesla introduced global charging network to keep people on the road.

 Naturally, as electric vehicle ownership increases, energy companies need to determine how the power grid can support enough stations.
-Progress has been made in this area - today it’s common to see charging stations at office buildings and shopping malls – but many more will be needed to support mass-adoption of electric vehicles.
+Progress has been made in this area - today it’s common to see charging stations at office buildings and shopping malls – but many more will be needed to support mass electric vehicle adoption.

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.